Potato-Man1/Async-and-Sync-difference/README.md

 # Async-and-Sync-difference
-This is just a simple way to explain why and how to use Asyncio in Python
+This is just a simple way to explain why and how to use Asyncio in Python note this is just the basics